xcart/xcart-docs/_pages/kb_en/multivendor/trusted_nontrusted_vendors/trusted_nontrusted_admin_experience/index.md

 order: 100
 published: false
 ---
-_In this section:_
+Find out how a store administrator can:

+   * Activate the addon "Trusted/Non-trusted vendors" to enable the moderation of new products added by individual vendors.
-   * {% link "Activating the Trusted/Non-trusted vendors addon" ref_6jpz9PXe %}
+     See {% link "Activating the Trusted/Non-trusted vendors addon" ref_6jpz9PXe %}

+   * Give individual vendors a trusted/non-trusted status to specify who can add new products to the catalog without moderation, and who must submit new products for approval by the store administrator before they get published.
-   * {% link "Managing the trusted/non-trusted status of vendors" ref_2ETaFqTV %}
+     See {% link "Managing the trusted/non-trusted status of vendors" ref_2ETaFqTV %}

+   * Approve or decline the publishing of new products created by non-trusted vendors.
-   * {% link "Reviewing the products of non-trusted vendors" ref_5G96zfLj %}
+     See {% link "Reviewing the products of non-trusted vendors" ref_5G96zfLj %}